 The Duke D.C.
 Summer Institute offers short courses taught by Duke Law faculty on topics of broad interest to college and graduate students, as well as professionals working in Washington, D.C.

-Launched in 2013, the Institute is designed for individuals considering law school or careers in the public sector and others interested in how the law shapes policy and regulation in the United States.
+Launched in 2013, the Institute is designed for individuals considering law school or about to begin law school, and others interested in how the law shapes policy and regulation in the United States.
 It's a wonderful complement to Capitol Hill and other D.C.-based positions and summer internships.

 Session One: Monday, July 6 – Thursday, July 16, 2020

 Session Two: Monday, July 20 – Thursday, July 30, 2020

 The Provost has generously made available scholarship funding for current Duke undergraduates to enroll this summer in one to four classes in the DC Summer Institute on Law & Policy.
 You must enroll prior to requesting funding.
 Please contact Jean Jentilet directly at firstname.lastname@example.org to make your request.
 Funding will be available on a first-enrolled, first-served basis.

 Please consult with your employer or undergraduate institution for all other funding requests.